MathiasBohn/philter-mvp/docs/guides/broker-guide-phase-2.md

 **Q: What if applicant doesn't have a cover letter?**
 A: Encouraged but not always required (depends on building).
 I recommend always including one.

-**Q: Can expedited fee be refunded?**
-A: No - it's non-refundable in all cases except system error preventing review.

 **Q: What's a good quality score?**
 A: 90+ is excellent, 75-89 is good, 60-74 is acceptable.
 Don't submit below 60 without addressing issues.